baloneymath/baloneymath.github.io/_pages/about.md

 * 08/2019: Hao received the **Graduate Student Fellowship** from the Cockrell School of Engineering, The Univeristy of Texas at Austin.

 * 08/2019: Hao joined the UTDA Lab, The University of Texas at Austin, as a Ph.D. student.

-* 06/2019: Our paper, *Disjoint-Support Decomposition and Extraction for Interconnect-Driven Threshold Logic Synthesis*, is accepted by DAC 2019.

-* 06/2019: Our paper, *A DAG-Based Algorithm for Obstacle-Aware Topology-Matching On-Track Bus Routing*, is accepted by DAC 2019.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-179065637-1"></script>